Growth Science

 When Does the Growth Spurt Slow Down?

 After PHV, growth velocity drops noticeably each year.
-By the late teen years, height gain slows to a trickle and eventually stops as the growth plates close and bones can no longer lengthen.
+By the late teen years, height gain slows to a trickle and eventually stops as the growth plates close and the bones can no longer lengthen.
+For most girls, the spurt is essentially complete within about 2 to 3 years of their first period; for boys, height typically plateaus roughly 2 to 3 years after the voice deepens and facial hair fills in.

 Signs the Growth Spurt Is Ending